cnio-bu/tcca/README.md

 <br>

 ### 4. Single-cell annotation and TME classification
-This directory (`src/cell_annotation_tme`) contains the R notebook detailing the harmonization of cell type annotations.
-We first standardized all cell names into a unified nomenclature, integrating author-provided labels with results from automated tools (Azimuth and SingleR) used on un-annotated studies.
-Finally, we calculated sample-specific proportions of immune and stromal populations to define 12 distinct Tumor Microenvironment (TME) archetypes through clustering.
+This directory `src/cell_annotation_tme` contains the R notebook detailing the harmonization of cell type annotations.
+It covers the standardization of cell names, integration of author-provided labels with automated annotations (Azimuth and SingleR), calculation of sample-specific immune and stromal proportions, and the definition of 12 Tumor Microenvironment (TME) archetypes through clustering.
+**Scripts**
+- `add_author_annotation.R`: adds missing or mismatched author-provided cell type labels to preprocessed Seurat objects, ensuring correct mapping of cell names and updating metadata.
 <br>

 ### 5. Basic single-cell analysis with Scanpy